 In the years that followed the FJC study, the discovery landscape shifted noticeably.
 Starting in the late 2000s, spoliation sanctions which were previously infrequent began to become more commonplace, as ESI became ubiquitous in even the most routine disputes.

 The reality was catching up to the fear.
-According to Gibson Dunn’s year-end electronic discovery updates16, one of the most authoritative sources on the topic, the number of federal cases where parties sought sanctions for spoliation of ESI rose steadily, if marginally, from 2009 to 2012.
+According to Gibson Dunn’s year-end electronic discovery updates, one of the most authoritative sources on the topic, the number of federal cases where parties sought sanctions for spoliation of ESI rose steadily, if marginally, from 2009 to 2012.
 Cases dealing with sanctions motions increased from 89 in 2009 to 100 in 2010 before reaching a high point in 2011, with 150 cases.
 More significantly, the percentage of sanctions granted increased, as well.
 Over the three-year period spanning 2010 through 2012, nearly 60% of spoliation motions resulted in sanctions—a 37 percentage-point increase over the FJC number.
 That rate remained steady until 2014, when it peaked at 63 percent and began to decline.

-While still representing a sliver of overall federal civil cases at peak levels, the near doubling of spoliation sanctions motions, combined with the judiciary’s rising inclination to grant them, had an outsized impact(17) on practitioners’ mentality and approach toward electronic discovery.
-Among the consequences was a palpable chilling effect on parties faced with the prospect of eDiscovery, which resulted, in the most extreme instances, in agreements to forego the exchange of ESI altogether18 for fear of its risks and high costs.
+While still representing a sliver of overall federal civil cases at peak levels, the near doubling of spoliation sanctions motions, combined with the judiciary’s rising inclination to grant them, had an outsized impact17 on practitioners’ mentality and approach toward electronic discovery.
+Among the consequences was a palpable chilling effect on parties faced with the prospect of eDiscovery, which resulted, in the most extreme instances, in agreements to forego the exchange of ESI altogether for fear of its risks and high costs.

-Far more routinely, parties facing complex discovery issues sought to unload both the highly technical work itself and the associated risks to third parties—law firms or vendors—to whom they could pass off liability in the event of a sanctionable offense or otherwise case-dispositive calamity.19 This forced-sharing of responsibility went hand-in-hand with the widely adopted practice of outsourcing eDiscovery, a long-running approach that has only recently begun to reverse.
+Far more routinely, parties facing complex discovery issues sought to unload both the highly technical work itself and the associated risks to third parties—law firms or vendors—to whom they could pass off liability in the event of a sanctionable offense or otherwise case-dispositive calamity.
+This forced-sharing of responsibility went hand-in-hand with the widely adopted practice of outsourcing eDiscovery, a long-running approach that has only recently begun to reverse.

 The fact that much of the case law at the time followed no one precedent as to the degree of culpability required to impose sanctions did nothing to assuage practitioners’ misgivings.
 Indeed, the version of Rule 37(e) in effect from 2006 to the enactment of the 2015 amendments—the so-called “safe harbor” provision—fell well short of its writers’ intent to protect parties from sanctions over ESI lost due to “routine, good-faith operation of… electronic information system(s)” by providing neither guidance for when sanctions could be imposed nor when they were required.